 Maryland operates the nation’s only all-payer hospital rate regulation system.
 This system is made possible, in part, by a 36-year-old Medicare waiver (codified in Section 1814(b) of the Social Security Act) that exempts Maryland from the Inpatient Prospective Payment System (IPPS) and Outpatient Prospective Payment System (OPPS) and allows Maryland to set rates for these services.
 Under the waiver, all third parties pay the same rate.
-The State of Maryland and CMS expect that the All-Payer Model will be successful in improving the quality of care and reducing program expenditures for Maryland residents, including Medicare, Medicaid, and CHIP beneficiaries.
+The State of Maryland and CMS expected that the All-Payer Model would be successful in improving the quality of care and reducing program expenditures for Maryland residents, including Medicare, Medicaid, and CHIP beneficiaries.
 Moreover, the Maryland system may serve as a model for other states interested in developing all-payer payment systems.

 Under the terms of the Maryland All-Payer Model:

-- Maryland has agreed to permanently shift away from its current statutory waiver, which is based on Medicare payment per inpatient admission, in exchange for the new Innovation Center model based on Medicare per capita total hospital cost growth.
+- Maryland agreed to permanently shift away from its current statutory waiver, which is based on Medicare payment per inpatient admission, in exchange for the new Innovation Center model based on Medicare per capita total hospital cost growth.

-- This model requires Maryland to generate $330 million in Medicare savings over a five-year performance period, measured by comparing Maryland’s Medicare per capita total hospital cost growth to the national Medicare per capita total hospital cost growth.
+- This model required Maryland to generate $330 million in Medicare savings over a five-year performance period, measured by comparing Maryland’s Medicare per capita total hospital cost growth to the national Medicare per capita total hospital cost growth.

 Care Redesign Program